FightingHarold/FightingHarold/README.md

 💭 Philosophy: "Never give up.
 Each bug is a valuable lesson; every failure is an opportunity for new features to emerge."

+📜 Certifications: Have a Professional Certification from CSC Academy in Python and a Basic and Advanced Certification in App designing at Joget Academy

 📖 Learning HTML for portfolio website creation